Tjstretchalot/torchluent/README.md

 code for extensive sequential blocks.
 One possible reason for this is that Fluent API's are unlikely to be as exhaustive as conventional API's so one will often have to fall back on the more verbose module definition anyway.

+Finally, this has the extremely versatile `then` and `then_with` which work for transposed convolution layers and unpooling while still avoiding redundant layer sizes or channel numbers.

 ## API Reference